snaberino/pota-browser/readme.md

 The aim is to use the standard browser installation and tweak it in order to avoid fingerprint restriction and bypass antibot.

-At the moment only Google chrome is supported.
+At the moment only Chromium based browser are supported.

 ## 🚧 Still a Work in Progress!